developmentseed/lonboard/.github/ISSUE_TEMPLATE/epic---a-user-story-or-overall-goal-for-a-subset-of-issues--tasks-.md

 Describe the work that we need to do and any possible dependencies on decisions

 ## Acceptance-Criteria
-List the tasks that need to be completed or artifacts that need to be produced
+The tasks that need to be completed or artifacts that need to be produced:
 - [ ] Task 1
 - [ ] Task 2
 - [ ] Artifact 1